Club Info

 Events are for Club Members Only

 Car Classification information is available here.
-Car Classification 2022
+Car Classification 2025

 * * Things Self Tech Inspector looks at *

-• helmet: must be Snell Approved 2010 or newer.
-We will place a sticker on the helmet if it passes inspection, (Snell 2010M is allowed)
+• helmet: must be Snell Approved 2010 or newer, such as: SA2020, SA2015, SA2010, SAH2010) (Snell 2010M is allowed).

-• battery: must be properly secured down and terminals tight and positive terminal covered
+• battery: must be properly secured down and terminals tight and positive terminal covered.

-• steering: must be tight to the feel with no worn out components
+• steering: must be tight to the feel with no worn out components.

-• suspension: ball joints and bushings must have no obvious play or wear
+• suspension: ball joints and bushings must have no obvious play or wear.

-• wheels: all wheels must free of obvious cracks with all lug nuts/bolts present and torqued
+• brakes: should be firm to the feel and have obvious sufficient pad material.wheels: all wheels must free of obvious cracks with hubcaps removed and all lug nuts/bolts present and torqued.
+All wheels must no have bearing movement.

-• loose items: interior, trunk and exterior must be free of all loose items
+• loose items: interior, trunk and exterior must be free of all loose items.

-• car #: car number must be at least 8 inches tall and have contrasting color on both sides of car
+• car #: car number must be at least 8 inches tall and have contrasting color on both sides of car.

 • two-strap shoulder harnesses: shall not be worn in open automobiles, which are not equipped with roll bars.

-• roll bars: are REQUIRED in all purpose-built competition cars and any other open cockpit AUTOMOBILES using racing (non-D.O.T. approved) tires
+• roll bars: are REQUIRED in all purpose-built competition cars and any other open cockpit AUTOMOBILES using racing (non-D.O.T. approved) tires.

 Please remember overall vehicle maintenance and safety is sole responsibility of owner/operator.